 What are we looking for when we select video conferencing software for review?
 Here’s a summary of my evaluation criteria:

-- Interactivity Features – Does the tool allow ways to get your audience involved in the presentation like polls, surveys, or a blackboard?
+- Interactivity Features – Does the tool allow ways to get your attendees involved in the presentation like polls, surveys, or a blackboard?

-- Document sharing / collaboration options – Can users share, edit, mark up, and save documents within a collaborative space?
-Do these tools work seamlessly with the video software to enhance the online meeting experience?
+- Document sharing/collaboration options – Can users share, edit, mark up, and save documents within a collaborative space?
+Do these tools work seamlessly with video software to enhance the online meeting experience and team collaboration?

 - Ease of Searchability – Whether it’s sifting through your contacts or looking over chat notes or call history, does the software make it easy to do so?